 Short-termism is defined as the excessive focus of decision-makers on short-term goals at the expense of longer-term objectives.
 It can deteriorate firms’ competitiveness, increase systemic risk, and reduce the long-term potential of the entire economy.

 It also requires companies to address the root causes of an issue and not just its consequences.
-For instance, an ambitious and robust sustainability approach will address the deforestation issue by identifying its root causes (e.g. overconsumption of meat, overuse of palm oil in manufactured goods) and not just by investing in reforestation projects.
+For instance, an ambitious and robust sustainability approach will address the deforestation issue by identifying its root causes (such as overconsumption of meat, overuse of palm oil in manufactured goods) and not just by investing in reforestation projects.

 This forces companies to have a vision over several decades and multiple stakeholders.

 A concrete application of this long-term vision is the UN Sustainable Development Goals and the Agenda 2030.
-The 17 goals regarding different topics linked to population living conditions, environment, and natural ecosystem protection, define worldwide ambitious objectives for 15 years, to be reached by 2030.

 The Paris Agreement and its ultimate goal of limiting global warming to well below 2°C is also an example of the necessary systemic and long-term thinking.

-Sustainability applies to business as corporate sustainability.
+Sustainability applies to businesses as corporate sustainability.
 "Corporate sustainability" emerged as a component of corporate ethics in response to public discontent over the long-term damage caused by unsustainable and non-ethnic economic systems and business strategies.

 Companies need to figure out how to embed sustainability into their corporate DNA and strike the right balance between being profitable and having a positive social impact and the minimum environmental impact.

-They must always consider the three pillars of sustainability in their strategic decisions and their daily operations:
+They must always consider the three pillars of sustainability in their strategic decisions and their daily operations.

 In a very practical way, companies must: